-- A. There should be an electrical shutoff device located on or immediately adjacent to the furnace. - B. There should be a separate circuit breaker or fuse serving only the furnace located in the main circuit breaker or fuse panel.
-Know its location and make sure this device is clearly identified. - B. POSSIBLE EMERGENCIES AND RECOMMENDED ACTIONS.
+- a.
+There should be an electrical shutoff device located on or immediately adjacent to the furnace. - b.
+There should be a separate circuit breaker or fuse serving only the furnace located in the main circuit breaker or fuse panel.
+Know its location and make sure this device is clearly identified.

+4.B POSSIBLE EMERGENCIES AND RECOMMENDED ACTIONS

-WARNING: If gas or electricity is off due to an emergency, only a qualified installer, service agency or gas supplier should turn it back on.
+If gas or electricity is off due to an emergency, only a qualified installer, service agency or gas supplier should turn it back on.
 Doing it yourself could result in damage, injury or death.

-1. Possible emergency: Smelling gas or other unfamiliar smell; or not knowing what may be wrong or what to do about it.
+Possible Emergency: Smelling gas or other unfamiliar smell; or not knowing what may be wrong or that to do about it.

-ACTION: For your safety:
+ACTION: For your safety -

-- A. Leave your house or building immediately. - B. Go to a neighbor's or another building. - C. Use their telephone. - D. Call your gas supplier; tell them you smell gas; give them your name and address. - B. If you cannot reach gas supplier, call fire department.
+- a.
+Leave your house or building immediately. - b.
+Go to a neighbor's or another building. - c.
+Use their telephone. - d.
+Call your gas supplier.
+Tell them you smell gas and give them your name and address. - e.
+If you cannot reach gas supplier, call fire department.

-CAUTION: Three important things not to do:
+Three important things not to do -

-- 1. Don't try to light any gas appliances. - 2.
-Don't touch any electrical switches. - 3.
-Don't use the telephone in your house or building. - 2.
-Possible emergency: Your thermostat is set below room temperature: yet, whether the blower is off or on, the air coming from your room registers continually gets hotter.
+- 1. Don't try to light any gas appliances.

+- 2. Don't touch any electrical switches

+- Don't use the telephone in your house or building.